oonisim/hadoop-Installation/README.md

 Approach
 ------------
-* Dependency should be injected.
+* Dependency should be injected
+Use environment variables to specify the runtime nodes e.g. master node host.

-* Separation of concerns - Each module must not know about the details of other modules.
+* Separation of concerns - Each module must NOT know about the details of other modules.

 AWS Network Topology
 ------------